KelvinKinas/KelvinKinas/README.md

 - ✌  Hello, I'm Kelvin
-- 😎 I like pragram and play games
+- 😎 I like program and play games
-- 🤗 I'm making this because the school
+- 🤗 I'm making it because the school force me